WK-ING/Chatbot-for-Image-Classification/README.md

 ## Usage
 1. Replace the ``your_token`` field in ``line 217`` and ``line 21`` of ``bot.py`` with your own bot's token.
 2. Run ``server.py`` and ``bot.py``.
-3. Open Telegram app, find your own bot, send messages to your it.
+3. Open Telegram app, find your own bot, send messages to it.

 ## Demo
 ![image](/image/start-demo.png)